kwal0203/data_generator/README.md

 backgrounds
 ```

-Fill the images directory with examples of the object you would like to train
+In the 'images' directory, place an example of the object/s you want to train
 the model to detect.

-Fill the backgrounds folder with random images to be used
+Fill the 'backgrounds' folder with random images to be used as backgrounds while
-as backgrounds while training the model.
+training the model.
+The objects in the 'images' directory will be randomly
+pasted onto these backgrounds to create the training/test data-sets.

-Decide how many times you would like to re-use each background (see number
+Decide how many times you would like to re-use each background (NUMBER) and
-below) and type the following command:
+type the following command:

 ```
-python3 main.py -s number
+python3 main.py -s NUMBER
 ```

 A new directory called output will be created containing training and test
-data-sets in separate folders along with separate CSV files corresponding to
+data-sets in separate folders.
+CSV files that corresponding to these data-sets
-the data-sets.
-These CSV files can be converted into TFRecords for use in the
+will also be created.
+The CSV files can be converted into TFRecords for use in
-TensorFlow Object Detection API.
+the TensorFlow Object Detection API.

 ## Authors